genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/preprocessing_trim_adaptors_and_contaminants.png

 The application uses an internal list of sequences that can be considered as contaminants.
-This list is based on the possible sequencing technologies and platform used.
+This list is based on the possible primers and adaptors which the most popular sequencing technologies and platforms uses.
 For instance, it contains widely used PCR primers and adaptors for Illumina, ABI etc. (see the `list of primers and adaptors`_ we remove).

 .. _list of primers and adaptors: https://s3.amazonaws.com/bio-test-data/Genestack_adapters.txt